Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/15/2025: First day back!
+Today group projects were worked on.
+My overall role was the HTML table, inputs, and styling.

+7/14/25: Out of Office.

+7/11/25: Out of Office.

-7/10/2025: Today was professional picture day!!
+7/10/25: Today was professional picture day!!
 That ranged from 10:25 - lunchtime.
 After lunch, there were labs led by Jaime for questions & answer.
 On my owm work time, I took the time to edit my portfolio project more.
 I added a dark/light mode feature and altered text & images to suit each mode.

-7/09/2025: Today was Nell's instruction day and we coveed LinkedIn connections & posts, resumes, and relavent experiences.
+7/09/25: Today was Nell's instruction day and we coveed LinkedIn connections & posts, resumes, and relavent experiences.

-7/08/2025: Throughout today, Wajiw went over Javascript interactions and the DOM.
+7/08/25: Throughout today, Wajiw went over Javascript interactions and the DOM.
 Nell covered upcoming pay days/periods as well as the calendar & LinkedIn Reviews/Workshops.
 I rearranged folders in my Sandbox and adjusted my README file.
 Jaime and Jeff went over the importanc/purpose of a lock file plus what React is as a whole.

 7/07/25: This is my status update for today.
 I changed my status file type and updated my personal project by exploring the areas I chose in the poll.
 Primarily by playing around with a blog post format and JavaScript.